-difference between faucet installation
+Difference between faucet installation

 Plumbing

 The answer to 'difference between faucet installation' is that there are two main types of faucet installation: deck-mounted and wall-mounted.
-Deck-mounted faucets are installed directly into the sink or countertop, while wall-mounted faucets are installed directly into the wall behind the sink.
+Deck-mounted faucets are installed directly into the sink or countertop, while wall-mounted faucets are installed on the wall above the sink.
+Deck-mounted faucets are generally easier to install and more common in residential settings, but wall-mounted faucets can provide a more modern, minimalist look and may be better suited for certain sink configurations.
+The choice between the two will depend on the homeowner's style preferences, the existing plumbing, and the layout of the bathroom or kitchen.

 Step-by-Step Guide